leezer94/keonhee-blog/src/content/blog/etc/journey.md

 Fair enough!
 I Learned a lot from the interview anyways.

-- How i was supposed to answer the question like a developer.
+- How was I supposed to answer the question like a developer?
-- I may not ready to have interview yet.
+- Maybe I am not yet ready for interviews.
-- Do i really wanna be a web dev ? and why ?
+- Do I really want to be a web developer, and why?
-- Study more !
+- I need to study more!

 #### The Second Interview ( April )